AvajWiktor/Autonomic-incubator/README.md

 * [Setup](#setup)

 ## General info
-This is prototype of autonomous plant incubator based on STM32F746ZG microcontroller, connected to RPI based server.
+This is a prototype of an autonomous plant incubator based on STM32F746ZG microcontroller, connected to RPI based server.

 ## Technologies
 Project is created with: